LogiCoT: Logical Chain-of-Thought Instruction-Tuning: Related Work

 \textbf{Chain-of-thought rationales.} Large Language Models (LLMs) can conduct complex reasoning tasks by generating intermediate reasoning steps through a process called chain-of-thought (CoT) prompting \cite{wei2023chainofthought}.
 Zero-Shot-CoT prompting uses a simple instruction (like “Let’s think step by step”) to elicit step-by-step reasoning before answering a question.
 LLMs have exhibited reasonable zero-shot reasoning capabilities, generating outputs that inherently reflect CoT reasoning \cite{zhou2023large}.
 This notion inspired researchers to use self-generated rationales for demonstrations.
 In particular, \citet{zelikman2022star} demonstrated the practicality of using LLMs to generate rationales.
 They prompted GPT-J \cite{gpt-j} to generate rationales and then selected the ones leading to the correct answer.
-We adopt this method for GPT-4 generation.
-Our approach, however, tackles complex logical reasoning scenarios utilizing questions with annotated answers.
+We adopt this method for data collection using GPT-4.
+Our approach, however, focuses on complex logical reasoning scenarios using questions with annotated answers.

 \textbf{Logical reasoning.} Logical reasoning is a key aspect of human cognition and a critical capability for AI systems.
-Researchers have been exploring various approaches to achieve this goal, including rule-based methods, symbolic systems \cite{maccartney-manning-2007-natural}, fine-tuning large language models \cite{wang-etal-2018-glue}, and combining both neural and symbolic approaches \cite{li-srikumar-2019-augmenting}.
-Logical reasoning tasks often require multi-step, complex reasoning, which makes them an ideal target for CoT instruction tuning.
-By integrating logical reasoning tasks into CoT instruction tuning, we can push the boundaries of what AI systems can achieve and get closer to systems that can understand and reason about the world in a human-like way.
+Researchers have been exploring various approaches to achieve this goal, including rule-based methods and symbolic systems \cite{maccartney-manning-2007-natural}, fine-tuning large language models \cite{wang-etal-2018-glue}, and combining both neural and symbolic approaches \cite{li-srikumar-2019-augmenting}.
+Logical reasoning tasks can require multi-step, complex reasoning, which makes them an ideal target for CoT instruction tuning.
+To our knowledge, we are the first to consider this method for logical reasoning, making use of rich reasoning chain data finetuning LLMs, increasing their task performance.